 Create Custom Attributes

-While TINYpulse provides you with default Attributes to give you some recommendations of how to sort your data, you may want to categorize your employees by groups specific to your organization.
+While Limeade Listening provides you with default Attributes to give you some recommendations of how to sort your data, you may want to categorize your employees by groups specific to your organization.

 To create a Custom Attribute, simply click on the Add New button in the main Attributes tab, name your new Attribute, and then click on the Save button to save it.

 After creating and defining your Attributes, you can assign users to them by going to the User Management page in Settings, selecting the users you would like to assign to an Attribute, and then clicking Bulk Assign.
 In the resulting pop-up, select the Attributes you would like to assign to your users and click on the Save button.

 If you would prefer to have all of your users' Attributes assigned at once, follow the instructions in this article.

 If you find yourself consistently needing to combine multiple Attributes to send surveys by or slice results by (for example, if you often find yourself needing to send surveys to a department in a particular office location), then you can create Saved Groups that consist of any combination of Attributes for easy re-use.

 To create a Saved Group, navigate to the Saved Groups page in Settings and click on the Add New button in the top-right corner.
 On the resulting page, you will want to give your new Saved Group a name and select the Attributes that you want to combine into your Saved Group.
 Once you are happy with your Saved Group, click on the Save button in the top right corner.

 You can also view the number of users in a Saved Group in the main Saved Group page, update the name of a Saved Group, manage the Group Admins, or delete a Saved Group if you do not need it any longer by clicking on the three dots to the right of the Saved Group and selecting Edit, Manage Admins or Delete.